Sousastep/sousastep/SousaFX/.docs/_sources/content/sousavfx.rst.txt

-	If SousaVFX and SousaFX are running on different computers, then SousaFX's aformentioned audio outputs must be routed to SousaVFX's audio inputs of the same name.
+	If SousaVFX and SousaFX are running on different computers, then SousaFX's aformentioned audio outputs must be routed to SousaVFX's audio inputs of the same name, and SousaPlayback's "perc 1" track's "Ext.
+Audio Effect" device's "Audio To" output must be routed to SousaVFX's "Audio IO" window's "Kick & Snare L/R" input.

 Pictures
 --------